 Reason#3—Construction Ramps up

 Summer season means roadway construction.
 At least that’s how many states work.
 The construction crew takes advantage of warm weather to get much of their construction work done before winter arrives and puts them on hold.
-Roadway construction and highway work zones result in shutting down traffic lanes and detours.
-Lane closures due to construction work can lead to traffic congestion, especially during rush hours, which further increases the risk of rear-end traffic accidents.
+Roadway construction and highway work zones result in the shut down of traffic lanes and detours.
+Lane closures due to construction work can lead to traffic congestion, especially during rush hours, further increasing the risk of rear-end traffic accidents.

-Besides this, the changes in roadway navigation because of construction can also lead to drivers becoming confused and losing control.
-Distracted driving, tailgating, and road rage are frequent in such situations, which is no surprise why accidents are quite common.
+Besides this, the construction changes in roadway navigation can also lead to drivers becoming confused and losing control.
+Distracted driving, tailgating, and road rage are frequent in such situations, which is no surprise why accidents are pretty common.

 Reason#4—There are more bicycles and motorcycles on the road than usual